Orion Beer Factory

 We finished the tour in factory guest hall.
 One wall shows Egyptian hieroglyphics of the beer making process and displays beer related accoutrements from around the world.
 At the counter you can turn in your tickets for beverages.
 Beer drinkers can have two pours and non beer drinkers are given their choice of soft drinks.
 We each got a package of Orion brand covered nuts – yummy!
 While we drank a large screen showed video about Orion.
 They seemed to have both Japanese and English version of the video.
 Adjacent to the beer hall is a gift shop where I finally got my Orion shirt: Orion, For Your Happy Time!

-The Orion factory is open from 10:00 – 19:00 pm daily.
+The Orion factory is open from 10:00 – 19:00 pm daily, but THE LAST TOUR (as of June 2014) IS AT 16:40.
 Guided tours in Japanese start every half hour with a break between 11:00am and 1:00pm.
 If you’d like to see the machines running, your best bet is to go during the week.
 If you have a large English-speaking group you should call ahead and line up a special tour a month in advance.

-UPDATE: July 2011: The Orion Factory now has a restaurant!
-It also is open from 1000-1900 with last order at 1830.
+The Orion Factory also has a restaurant!
+It is open from 1000-1900 with last order at 1830.
 The menu features Okinawan specialties such as pork, goya, soba and, of course, Orion!

 Website: www.orionbeer.co.jp is in Japanese, but has some interesting information when translated.